Skidamek/AutoModpack/README.md

 and you are good to go!

 **Want to add more content to your modpack?**
-- Just put it into `/automodpack/host-modpack/` directory on your server.
+- To add mods to your server, place them in the `/automodpack/host-modpack/mods/` directory.
+And so analogically to add shaderpacks, put them in `/automodpack/host-modpack/shaderpacks/`.
+You can create any subdirectories you need within `/automodpack/host-modpack/` folder.
-- Or add whatever file/folder to the `syncedFiles` list in `/automodpack/automodpack-server.json`
+- Or add whatever file/folder from server main directory to the `syncedFiles` list in `/automodpack/automodpack-server.json`

 **Want to delete some mods from modpack?**
 - Just delete what you want from `/automodpack/host-modpack/` directory on your server.